When it comes to starting a planner business, you may find yourself in a place where you have to make some big decisions.

 - 0 employees

-One of the most challenging and critical pieces to starting your planner business is determining how much to charge for your planner.
+One of the most challenging aspects to starting a planner business is determining how much to charge for your planning services.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.